Suffering from Agent Orange Exposure?

 Contact Us Now

-Veterans Affairs Disability Benefits for Agent Orange Exposure
+VA Disability Benefits for Veterans Exposed to Agent Orange

-Normally, to obtain VA disability compensation, a veteran must show three things: (1) a current disability, (2) an in-service injury or illness, and (3) a link between the in-service injury or illness and the current disability.
+Normally, to obtain VA disability compensation benefits, a veteran must show three things: (1) a current disability, (2) an in-service injury or illness, and (3) a link between the in-service injury or illness and the current disability.

-Under the VA presumptive rules for herbicide agents like Agent Orange, under some circumstances, VA will presume an in-service injury (exposure to an herbicide agent) or a link between a disability and in-service exposure—or both—for certain veterans.
-This makes it much easier to prove a connection to service and gain VA disability compensation benefits.
+Under the VA presumptive rules for herbicide agents like Agent Orange, under some circumstances, the VA will presume an in-service injury (exposure to an herbicide agent) or a link between a disability and in-service exposure—or both—for certain Veterans.
+This makes it much easier for Veterans exposed to Agent Orange to prove a service connection and gain VA disability compensation benefits.

-Even if a veteran does not qualify for the presumptions of in-service exposure to herbicide agents or a link between a current disability and service, the veteran can still obtain VA disability benefits—but his or her claim must show more evidence of a connection to service.
+Even if a Veteran does not qualify for the presumptions of in-service exposure to herbicide agents or a link between a current disability and service, the veteran can still obtain VA disability benefits—but his or her claim must show more evidence of a service connection.

 The Veterans Affairs makes mistakes such as:

-• Giving veterans a low disability rating that fails to reflect the severity of the veteran’s current illness.
+• Giving Veterans a low disability rating that fails to reflect the severity of the Veteran’s current illness.
 Many Agent Orange-related diseases are degenerative.
-If the VA has not updated a Vietnam veteran’s disability rating, it may be too low.
+If the VA has not updated a disability rating for a Vietnam War Veteran, it may be too low.

 • Determining an incorrect effective date for disability benefits, which decreases the amount of back pay that a veteran receives.
 It took many years for the VA to recognize the need to award disability benefits due to Agent Orange exposure.
-As a result, many Vietnam veterans have incorrect effective dates.
+As a result, many Vietnam-era Veterans have incorrect effective dates.

-Berry Law Firm works with veterans nationwide who do not receive proper Agent Orange-related disability benefits.
+Berry Law works with Veterans nationwide who do not receive proper Agent Orange benefits.
 We help them to appeal and reopen claims in order to raise their VA disability ratings and increase their monthly benefit.
 Our office is located at 6940 O St, Suite 400 Lincoln NE 68510.

 Who Is Eligible for Presumptive Agent Orange-Related Veterans Affairs Disability Benefits?